izyware/devops/README.md

     izy.devops "docker?firefox" .

+The following are the recommended customization for maximum security and interoperability:
-Some users have reported issues for pages accessing the clipboard.
-Make sure to do about:config > clipboard and set all the flags to true.
+* Some users have reported issues for pages accessing the clipboard.
+Make sure to do `about:config > clipboard` and set all the flags to true.
+* Some online services are sensitive to the user agent string and even when connecting from the same IP, when the user string is different they will detect it and may introduce issues.
+To override do `about:config > general.useragent.override`
+* Use a socks server `about:settings > socks`
+    * Also set `network.proxy.socks_remote_dns`, otherwise some DNS lookups may fail
+* Timezone is still broken.
+Notice that setting `privacy.resistFingerprinting` will not address the timezone issue and it will break the useragent customization.

 use [docker-chrome] container image: